-- Forecasting – Analyze & forecast processes that takes place over the period of time e.g. predict seasonal energy demand using historical trends, Predict how many ice creams cones are required considering demand
+- Forecasting – Analyze & forecast processes that take place over the period of time e.g. predict seasonal energy demand using historical trends, Predict how many ice creams cones are required considering demand

 - Predictive Analytics - Create, manage and deploy predictive scoring models e.g. Customer churn & retention, Credit Scoring, predicting failure in shop floor machinery